You may enter information in more than one field.

-Joseph Martin CHEER Lecturer, National Center for Australian Studies + Australia & International Tourism Research Unit at Monash University, Australia Administrative areas: Vanuatu, Australia, Fiji, Indonesia, New Caledonia, Samoa, Papua New Guinea Places: Melanesia, Australia (area), Polynesia Keywords: Anthropological Fieldwork, Applied Anthropology, Colonial Discourse, Colonial Politic, Cultural Geography, Cultural Change, Development, Heritage, Interdisciplinarity, Land Tenure
+Joseph Martin CHEER Professor, Center for Tourism Research at Wakayama University, Japan Administrative areas: Vanuatu, Australia, Fiji, Indonesia, New Caledonia, Samoa, Papua New Guinea Places: Melanesia, Australia (area), Polynesia Keywords: Anthropological Fieldwork, Applied Anthropology, Colonial Discourse, Colonial Politic, Cultural Geography, Cultural Change, Development, Heritage, Interdisciplinarity, Land Tenure

 Ludovic COUPAYE Lecturer, Department of Anthropology at University College London, United Kingdom Administrative areas: Papua New Guinea, East Sepik (Papua New Guinea) Places: Melanesia, Polynesia, Australia (area) Keywords: Agency, Agriculture, Anthropological Fieldwork, Anthropology of Ontology, Art, Body Theory, Categorization, Cognitive Anthropology, Complexity, Conceptual Model